pglaum/pychurchtools/README.md

 ### Notes

-- You can use the library for other ChurchTools instances by setting the `base_url` field to another URL.
 - Set the `debugging` field from 0 - 2 for none to many debug messages.
 - Times are in UTC